 - Tetragonula mellipes

-Stingless bees are closely related to the common honeybee, and live in large colonies around the North Coast as a tropical species which prefers warmer weather, though there are some records of them living as south as Sydney.
+Native Stingless bees are closely related to the common honeybee, and live in large colonies around the North Coast as a tropical species which prefers warmer weather, though there are some records of them living as south as Sydney.

 Stingless bees make their own nests and do produce honey, but require their entire reserves for overwintering colonies.
 It is never advised to take honey from these colonies if found.

-Building a Bee Hotel
+Building a Native Bee Hive

 Habitat for Mason, Leaf Cutter and Reed Bees